TERA: Self-Supervised Learning of Transformer Encoder Representation for Speech: Conclusion

 \section{Conclusion}

-We propose a novel multi-target self-supervised training scheme called TERA, where we use multiple auxiliary objectives instead of one during pre-training.
+We propose a novel self-supervised training scheme called TERA, where the model learns from the reconstruction of altered input.
 We pre-train TERA using a large amount of unlabeled data, and adapt TERA to downstream SLP tasks using a limited amount of labeled data.
-We demonstrate strong results in tasks of phone classification, speaker recognition, and speech recognition.
-We conduct a complete ablation study, and a thorough comparison on recent representation learning and pre-training approaches.
-In our analysis, we find that the proposed objectives allow TERA to encode phonetic and speaker information in a linearly separable way.
-With the proposed alterations, the diversity of input is increased, and the performance, especially for the case where pre-training data is limited, is improved.
-We also explore various knowledge transfer approaches to incorporate the pre-trained model in the downstream tasks, and we find each of the approach is suitable for different tasks.
-The choice of acoustic features also plays a crucial role in the reconstruction-based self-supervised learning, as different surface features will lead to significantly different downstream performance.
-Furthermore, in an ASR task, we show that TERA pre-trained on one dataset can be easily transferred to another, and outperforms recent approaches.
-We show that TERA brings improvement for downstream tasks, especially those with limited training data, and benefit downstream tasks where it is expensive to collect training data.
-In future work we will investigate and deploy TERA in more downstream tasks including voice conversion, speech denoising, speech separation, speech translation, and speech QA.
+We demonstrate strong results in phone classification, keyword spotting, speaker recognition, and speech recognition.
+We conduct a complete ablation study and a thorough comparison of recent representation learning and pre-training approaches.
+We show that TERA pre-trained on one dataset can be easily transferred to another downstream dataset.
+We study how self-supervised models behave on more pre-training data and find that time-only masked reconstruction methods cannot benefit from extensive data.
+We also study the choice of acoustic features for pre-training.
+We show that it plays a crucial role in reconstruction-based self-supervised learning, as various surface features will lead to significantly different downstream performance.
+We investigate networks with different depths and find that small models are more suitable for feature extraction than large models.
+On the other hand, large models are more effective for fine-tuning than small models.